When are Peonies in Season?

 How Long do Peonies Last?

 Once you cut them and put them in a vase, they will likely last 5 – 10 days.
-Change the water and keep them in a cool place and they will last longer.
+Change the water and keep them in a cool place, and they will last longer.

-How to Help Your Peonies Open up Faster
+How to Help Your Peonies Open Up Faster

-If you are enjoying my blog, you can sign up to receive my blog updates here. .
+If you enjoy my blog, you can sign up to receive my updates here. .

 How to Enjoy Peonies All Year